Read and View Mainboard ID

 Important Notes

-Connect Toolboard - If you have flashed the USB firmware, please check the USB-ID Acquisition section.
+Connect Toolboard - If you have flashed the USB firmware, please refer to the USB-ID Retrieval section.

-- If you have flashed the USB Bridge firmware, please check the CAN-ID Acquisition section.
+- If you have flashed the USB Bridge firmware, please refer to the CAN-ID Retrieval section.

 Searching for USB ID

-- Open your browser, enter the IP address of the host computer in the address bar, for example, if my host IP is
+- Open your browser, enter the IP address of the host computer in the address bar.
+For example, if the host IP is

 Loading...

-- Open the host's WEB interface, find the configuration option in the left sidebar:
+- After accessing the host's WEB interface, find the following in the configuration options on the left sidebar:

 Loading... |